If you’re planning to upgrade the wheels on your car, there’s a concept you should know about — wheel offset and backspacing.

 Simply knowing your stuff can save you a lot of unnecessary repair costs.
 Now that you know what offset is, what exactly it does, and why you might change it, you’ll be in a much better place to make a well calculated decision.

-What’s your wheel offset of choice?
-Would you rather install spacers and call it a day, or spring for a set of low offset wheels?
+What wheels are you running?
+Would you rather install spacers and call it a day, or spring for a set of wheels in the perfect size?
 Let us know by dropping a comment below.